-- The input box will update with the sample taken being displayed in the selected input box. - If you are not happy with the sampled value keep selecting "Sample Input" until you are, then press to close the options menu.
+- The input box will update with the sample taken being displayed in the selected input box. - If you are not happy with the sampled value keep selecting "Sample Input" until you are, then press to close the options menu. - Note: The first input box reading must be lower than the second input box. - Input box readings must be more than 50° apart.

-Note:

-- The first input box reading must be lower than the second input box. - Input box readings must be more than 50° apart for temperature and more than 1V apart for voltage.

-2.2.5 Modifying the Output boxes
+2.2.7 Modifying the Output boxes

-- Use the or arrows to move the flashing cursor to the output box to be altered. - Press or to edit the value in this box.
+- Use the \wedge or \vee arrows to move the flashing cursor to the output box to be altered. - Press or box to edit the value in this box.
 The box will become highlighted, with its previous value cleared.
-Now enter in the value, and press or to accept this value.
+Now enter in the value, and press even or when to accept this value.